run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/register-ticket-occurrences.md

 ## Before getting started

-To execute the ticket in addition to the permission to perform the operation and the previous registration, it is necessary previously to enable the parameter 298.
+To execute the ticket in addition to the permission to perform the operation and the previous registration, it is necessary to first enable the parameter 298.

 ## Procedure